shamansystems/Cheap-FOCer-2/assembly/readme.md

     It is advised to apply excess solder to the thinner portions of the legs up to the point to where the legs widen.
 This adds more conductive material to the MOSFET legs where it is needed.
 Be sure to not create solder bridges between MOSFET legs.
     ![](images/fetsBottomSoldered.jpeg)

-## Solder all remaining components to include cables and the PCB
+## Solder All Remaining Components, Wires and Connectors

 All [diodes](./images/diodPol.png) should be taken care of by JLCPCB.
 The only other polarized components are the [electrolytic caps](images/capPol.jpg).
 The square PCB marking is positive and the circle is for negative as shown below:
 ![](images/capPolPositionOnPCB.png)